Anand0224/azure-webapp-vnet-integration/README.md

 # win-web-app-vnet-int
-Using Terraform creating Azure windows web app and vnet integration
+This git repo is configured to create Azure windows web app and configure vnet integration using terraform.
 # Terraform Provider: azurerm

 The following Azure resources are created upon successful execution.